 We use the Black-Scholes valuation model for estimating the fair value on the date of grant of employee stock options.
 Determining the fair value of stock option awards at the grant date requires judgment regarding certain valuation assumptions, including the volatility of our stock price, expected term of the option, risk-free interest rate and expected dividends.
 Changes in such assumptions and estimates could result in different fair values and could therefore impact our earnings.
 Such changes, however, would not impact our cash flows.
-The fair value of RSAs, restricted stock units ("RSUs") and performance-based stock awards ("PSAs") is based upon our stock price on the grant date.
+The fair value of RSAs, RSUs and PSAs is based upon our stock price on the grant date.